vlampietti/edx_analysis/README.md

 1. First, you will need to **download** this master file onto your computer.
 Do this by clicking on the green **'Clone or download'** button above and then hitting **'Download ZIP'**.

 2. You should be able to locate the edx_analysis-master folder in your recent downloads.
 I recommend moving the folder to your desktop for ease of access.
 You will need to create a **virtual environment** for the project.
-If you have never used python on your computer, I recommend following the steps below.
+If you have never used Python on your computer, I recommend following the steps below.
 Otherwise, you can jump ahead to step 3.

 To install pip, you will need to run the get-pip.py script.
 To do this, open your terminal window and type the following command: